New Epson 4K Laser Projectors for Europe - but other regions must wait

+Representatives of Epson contacted Australian and U.S based journalists before the UK announcements, suggesting that these models are only relevant to the European market.
 It is understood that chip shortages mean other markets will not receive new Epson projector models until early-2022.
 It was also suggested that model number designations and specifications might change for other markets.
 Of course, as we learn more about releases for other regions we will let you know.

 Join in the extensive discussion thread on the new Epson 4K Laser Projectors announcement here.